jeffreylanters/unity-web-sockets/README.md

 Unity Web Sockets provides a wrapper for using Web Sockets, an advanced technology that allows real-time interactive communication between the client browser and a server.
 It uses a completely different protocol that allows bidirectional data flow, making it unique against HTTP.

+> NOTE When using this Unity Package, make sure to **Star** this repository.
+When using any of the packages please make sure to give credits to **Jeffrey Lanters** somewhere in your app or game. **These packages are not allowed to be sold anywhere!**

 ## Install

 ```sh